RamonGal/RamonGal/README.md

   - In ML ops engeneering.
 - 🚀 Future plans:
   - Dive deeper into data science
-  - Become a full-stack machine learning engineer.
+  - Become a Mlops engineer.
   - Finish an MBA and possibly a PhD.
   - Eventually create my own business with partners.
 ## Stack